helyOSFramework/helyos_agent_slim_simulator/README.md

 volumes:
    - ../src:/app
 ```
 Now, when running `docker compose up`, changes in the `src` directory will reflect immediately in the container.
-Alternatively, build an link a new docker image.
+Alternatively, build a new docker image and link it in the `docker-compose.yml`.

 ## Building a Docker Image